 To see what maths topics and skills are taught in each year group click on the maths teaching cycle tab.

-At Wardley we follow the new National Curriculum, enriching and structuring it to meet the needs of our students.
+At Wardley we follow the 2016 National Curriculum, enriching and structuring it to meet the needs of our students.

-There are nine units: Number and Place Value; Addition and Subtraction; Multiplication and Division; Fractions; Decimals and Percentages; Statistics; Time and Money; Other Measures; Shape; and Position and Direction.
-Through these units we develop the following learning objectives:
+It is based upon nine units which the children continually re-visit within a spiral curriculum.
+They are: Number and Place Value; Addition and Subtraction; Multiplication and Division; Fractions; Decimals and Percentages; Statistics; Time and Money; Other Measures; Shape; and Position and Direction.
+Through these units we develop the following key mathematical threshold concepts:

 - To know and use numbers